310mc/https-310mc.github.io-tl/source/_posts/stella_maris/prologue.md

 {% endbubble %}

 {% bubble Tetora yare %}
 But in terms of the agency, they seem to want Morisawa-senpai to constantly be the leader, though.
-They want us to only perform “hero of justice”-type activities like we used to in Yumenosaki.
+They want us to only perform “ally of justice”-type activities like we used to in Yumenosaki.
 {% endbubble %}

 {% bubble Chiaki smileconfident %}